userdyk-github/userdyk-github.github.io/_posts/MATH05/2019-08-13-MATH05-Descriptive-statistics.md

 ## **Mean(average), median**

-> If the distribution is symmetrical with respect to the sample mean, the sample median is equal to the sample mean.
+> If the distribution is symmetrical with respect to the sample mean, the sample median is equal to the sample mean.<br>
-> If the distribution is symmetrical and has only one extreme value(uni-modal), the sample peak value is the same as the sample mean.
+> If the distribution is symmetrical and has only one extreme value(uni-modal), the sample peak value is the same as the sample mean.<br>
-> When data is added that makes the symmetric distribution asymmetrical, the sample mean is most affected and the sample mode is least affected.
+> When data is added that makes the symmetric distribution asymmetrical, the sample mean is most affected and the sample mode is least affected.<br>